mindspore-ai/docs/tutorials/source_en/beginner/dataset.md

     for i in range(start, end):
         yield i

-# since a generator instance can be only itered once, we need to wrapper it by lambda to generate multiple instances
+# since a generator instance can be only iterated once, we need to wrap it by lambda to generate multiple instances
 dataset = GeneratorDataset(source=lambda: my_generator(3, 6), column_names=["data"])

 for d in dataset: